 Inspira is a source of information about these options.
 Their role is to help young people (from the age of 13 up to 24) to prepare for their transition to adult life.

 Depending on the young person's needs, an Inspira professional adviser can offer information, advice and guidance on many areas including education, benefits, training and employment.

 In addition young people should be encouraged to consider their aspirations for their living arrangements in the longer term.

 A Disability Employment Adviser (DEA) at your local Jobcentre can help you find a job or gain new skills and, tell you about disability friendly employers in your area.
 They can also advise you about claiming benefits such as Universal Credit;

 Jobseekers Allowance; Employment Support Allowance and Personal Independent Payment.

 DEA Services include:

 All services work under the Cumbria Transition Policy.
 Please speak to the health professionals who are involved with your child.
-If you do not know who to contact their details can be found here:
+If you do not know who to contact, please contact NHS North Cumbria Integrated Care Community Paediatrics.

 Adult Social Care is an online resource for all adults with care and support needs.
 As well as information and advice, it includes a directory of national helplines and local services and activities.